benfrick/docs-portfolio/src/doc/commerce/checkout/use-fulfillment-offerings.md

 ### Send the Fulfillment Offerings Request

 There are two ways to get a list of Fulfillment Offerings.
-You can send a GET request to the [Fulfillment Offerings Style-Color](https://developer.niketech.com/docs/projects/Fulfillment%20Offerings?tab=api){:target="new-tab"} endpoint to get the fulfillment offerings for each size of a style-color.
+You can send a request to the [Fulfillment Offerings GET](https://developer.niketech.com/docs/projects/Fulfillment%20Offerings?tab=api){:target="new-tab"} endpoint to list the fulfillment offerings for each size of a style-color.
 This is discussed in [Option 1](#option-1-send-a-get-request) below.
-You can also send a PUT request to the [Fulfillment Offerings Multi-Item](https://developer.niketech.com/docs/projects/Fulfillment%20Offerings?tab=api){:target="new-tab"} endpoint to get the fulfillment offerings for each item in Cart.
+You can also send a request to the [Fulfillment Offerings Jobs PUT](https://developer.niketech.com/docs/projects/Fulfillment%20Offerings?tab=api){:target="new-tab"} endpoint to get the fulfillment offerings for each item in Cart.
 This is discussed in [Option 2](#option-2-send-a-put-request) below.

 #### OPTION 1: Get fulfillment offerings for each size of a style-color

-Call this endpoint when consumer information is not necessary to calculate detailed fulfillment offerings for the sizes of a style-color, such as on a Product Display Page.
+Call [Fulfillment Offerings GET](#fulfillment-offerings-get) when consumer information is not necessary to calculate detailed fulfillment offerings for the sizes of a style-color, such as on a product display page.

 This endpoint has a low response rate and  may retrieve cached data.

-Table 2.1 Fulfillment Offerings Style-Color GET API Request Headers
+Table 2.1 Fulfillment Offerings GET API Request Headers

 |Header Name|Description|Member|Guest|Employee|
 |---|---|---|---|---|